anhthi-ieig/aws-docs/7. Analytics/Amazon Quicksight.md

 ## Amazon Quicksight - Fast business analytics service

-- Makes it easy to deliver insights to everyone in your organization
+- Amazon QuickSight is `a cloud-powered business analytics service` that makes it easy for you to `build visualizations, perform ad-hoc analysis, and quickly get business insights` from your data, anytime, on any device

-- Lets you easily create and publish interactive dashboards that include ML Insights
+- Lets you easily `create and publish interactive dashboards` that include ML Insights

-- Dashboards can then be accessed from any device, and embedded into your applications, portals, and websites
+- Dashboards `can be accessed from any device, and embedded into your applications, portals, and websites`